 In adopting the going concern basis for preparing the financial statements, the directors have considered the business activities and the company's principal risks and uncertainties as set out in the Strategic Report for adoption of going concern basis for preparing the financial statements.
-Additionally, Tata Consumer Products UK Group Limited, the parent company, has provided a letter of support to the company indicating it will provide such financial support as may be required to enable the company to meet its obligations as they fall due for a period of at least 12 months from the date of signing these financial statements.
-Based on the company's statement of financial position, the forecasts and projections and having made enquiries to satisfy themselves of the ability of Tata Consumer Products UKGroup Limited to provide support, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-In particular the company has considered when looking at forecasts the potential impacts of Covid-19 on the performance of its underlying investments.
+Additionally, given the net liabilities position of £11,984k, Tata Consumer Products UK Group Limited, the parent company, has provided a letter of support to the company indicating it will provide such financial support as may be required to enable the company to meet its obligations as they fall due for a period of at least 12 months from the date of signing these financial statements.
+Based on the company's statement of financial position, the forecasts and projections and having made enquiries to satisfy themselves of the ability of Tata Consumer Products UK Group Limited to provide support, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 The company therefore continues to adopt the going concern basis in preparing its financial statements.